Nandaka/PixivUtil2/readme.md

   Skip downloading if the remote size is not known when `alwaysCheckFileSize` is set to True.

+- enablePostProcessing

+  If true, it enabled post processing cmd for every downloaded files.
+Default: False.

+- postProcessingCmd

+  command to execute. add %filename% to pass the downloaded filename.
+    NO ERROR HANDLING AT ALL, use on your own risk.

 - extensionFilter

   Provide a | seperated list of acceptable file extensions to download.
 Eg. jpg|png|gif|ugoira

 ## [FFmpeg]
 - ffmpeg